-Tonight Show host Johnny Carson (1925-2005) was a longtime resident of the coastal community of Malibu, California, and his famous all-glass Malibu beach house apparently suffered some damage in the 1987 Whittier Narrows earthquake.
+Tonight Show host Johnny Carson (1925-2005) was a longtime resident of the coastal community of Malibu, California, and his famous all-glass Malibu beach house, which cost $9 million in 1984 and was designed by a nuclear physicist, apparently suffered some damage in the 1987 Whittier Narrows earthquake.

 Did the earth move for you too?

 The line “But did thee feel the earth move?” (along with a couple of other references to the earth moving) appears in Ernest Hemingway’s 1940 novel For Whom the Bell Tolls.
 Prior to that, the phrase “feel the earth move” was not yet a reference to good sex.